ARWJ/hughfdjackson.github.com/prototypal_inheritence.markdown

 ## But wait!

 "`person` is an object", I hear you cry, "what if *it* has a prototype?".
-Fear not! you simply repeat the steps above for person instead whenever you look in it for an object.
+Fear not! you simply repeat the steps above for finding a property in `person`.
 Consider this:

 ```javascript